manhtienhoang/sql-project1/README.md

-# This repo about my query for MIS & Tech: Data Challenges 2022
+# This repo is about my query for MIS & Tech: Data Challenges 2022